-All About Your TPMS In Livonia
+All About Your TPMS in Livonia

-Posted in Tires and Wheels on December 03, 2014
+Posted in Tires and Wheels on July 24, 2020

-Livonia drivers know that under-inflated tires wear out more quickly.
-Under-inflation is also a major cause of tire failure for Michigan auto owners.
-More flats, blow outs, skids and longer stopping distances are all results of under-inflated tires.
+Livonia drivers know that underinflated tires wear out more quickly.
+Underinflation is also a major cause of tire failure for Michigan auto owners.
+More flats, blow outs, skids and longer stopping distances are all results of underinflated tires.

 Obviously, all of this doesn't come free for Livonia car owners.
 Government studies have estimated the net costs.
 Of course, the TPMS system itself will cost something.
 Maintaining the system will have a cost, replacement of worn or broken parts and tire repair cost increases.
 The net cost is estimated to be between $27 and $100.

-Livonia service centers have purchased new scanning equipment to work with the TPMS sensors and updated expensive tire change equipment to better service wheels equipped with the new monitoring systems.
+Michigan service centers have purchased new scanning equipment to work with the TPMS sensors and updated expensive tire change equipment to better service wheels equipped with the new monitoring systems.